isaac-j-miller/particle-simulation/README.md

 `gravitational_constant`: basically how strong gravity is. set it to 0 to disable gravity. set it to a negative number to get some weird results. generally, it should be a positive number.

 `creation_config`: this defines how the particles are initially laid out.
-See types in `src/creator/typings.py` and the example configs for details
+See types in `src/creator/typings.py` and the example configs for details.
+Maybe I'll write this out in more detail later.

 ## saving images